elikarp/SAP-1-VHDL/README.md

 # SAP-1-VHDL
-Simple-As-Posible computer written in VHDL for Nexys4 DDR, based on Albert Malvino's design.
+Simple-As-Posible computer written in VHDL for Nexys4 DDR development board, based on Albert Malvino's design.

 ## Overview
 The original desing proposed by Albert Malvino, Ph.D can be found in his book Digital Computer Electronics.
 SAP-1 has 8-bit data bus and 4-bit address bus shared with the less significant nibble of data bus.
+I've made little modifications in order to avoid unnecesary complexity regard to hardware restrictions in original design.

 ## Features
 * 8-bit data bus